Geeks in Phoenix

 How to mount and access files in an ISO file

-Once you mount an ISO file as a virtual optical drive, you can access the files and folders inside it.
-Most of the time, you will use this feature to run a software installation.
+Once you mount an ISO file as a virtual drive, you can access the files and folders inside it.
+Most of the time, you will use this feature to run software installations.

 Windows 7